 A Concrete Case-Study

-To showcase the applicability of our RDE monitor and low-cast RDE test equipment, we conducted several low-cost RDE tests with an Audi A7 TDI 200kW which is known to contain a defeat device which chokes the injected amount of urea when the urea tank is almost empty [Spiegel 2018 (German)] leading to increased NOx emissions under those circumnstances.
+To showcase the applicability of our RDE monitor and low-cost RDE test equipment, we conducted several low-cost RDE tests with an Audi A7 TDI 200kW which is known to contain a defeat device which chokes the injected amount of urea when the urea tank is almost empty [Spiegel 2018 (German)] leading to increased NOx emissions under those circumnstances.